-The first year in the district's period of significance is 1902, the year that the first house was built on Millionaire's Row.
-That date is carved in the sandstone of 923 14th Avenue East.
-The last year in the district's period of significance is 1967, the year that the White-Clapp Carriage House was converted into a residence.
-That same year, the Seattle Times published an article, "'Millionaires' Row' Still Has Elegance", which documented how the street had stayed the same and changed over the 1902 to 1967 time period.
-Nearly all of the original houses remained, but an inflow of new middle class residents resulted in a couple of new, smaller houses being constructed and carriage houses being converted into residences.
+The period of significance begins in1902, the year that the first house was built on Millionaire's Row.
+Note that the date is carved in the sandstone of the home at 923 14th Avenue East.
+The period of significance ends in 1967, the year that the White-Clapp Carriage House was converted into a residence.
+It symbolizes the last major alteration that changed the character of the neighborhood.
+Today eighteen of the nineteen original houses remain.